apache/spark/docs/configuration.md

   <td><code>spark.io.compression.snappy.blockSize</code></td>
   <td>32k</td>
   <td>
-    Block size in Snappy compression, in the case when Snappy compression codecis used.
+    Block size in Snappy compression, in the case when Snappy compression codec is used.
     Lowering this block size will also lower shuffle memory usage when Snappy is used.
     Default unit is bytes, unless otherwise specified.
   </td>